 Journey through UNESCO World Heritage site and Scotland’s capital, Edinburgh; explore the iconic landscape of Loch Lomond and finish off with a stay in a castle in Highland Perthshire.

-This luxury adventure starts with a private tour in Scotland’s beautiful capital of Edinburgh, a site where river, sea, hill and volcano meets.
+This self-drive itinerary starts with a private tour in Scotland’s beautiful capital of Edinburgh, a site where river, sea, hill and volcano meets.
 From the city, we move onto the green heart of Scotland, a region rich with wildlife and breathtaking scenery.
 With a balanced itinerary of free time and guided activities, you get to discover some of Scotland’s most stunning landscapes.
 In the evenings, indulge in Scotland’s extensive natural larder in the award-winning restaurants at your accommodation.

 Today you’ll make your way to Edinburgh, where you will relax into the trip with a stay at the Balmoral Hotel.
 With a Michelin-star restaurant, kilted doormen and an in-house spa, the Balmoral Hotel is one of most prestigious places to stay in Scotland’s capital.
 Overnight at the 5-star Balmoral Hotel.